Department of Agriculture, Food and the Marine (DAFM)

 Overview

-The Department of Agriculture, Food and the Marine (DAFM) is a key government body in Ireland, responsible for the regulation and development of the country's agricultural sector, including its significant dairy industry.
-The department's initiatives are vital for ensuring the sustainability and competitiveness of dairy production in Ireland.
+The Department of Agriculture, Food and the Marine (DAFM) is a pivotal government body in Ireland.
+It is primarily responsible for regulating and fostering the agricultural sector, with an emphasis on the dairy industry, which is a significant component of Ireland's economy.
+DAFM's initiatives are essential for ensuring sustainable and competitive dairy production in the country.

 Location